This covers damage caused by your business to a third party or their property. A third party is typically anyone not employed by your business.

 The sharp rise in cases of shoplifting has been well publicised, with the Office for National Statistics reporting a 22% increase in shoplifting incidents.
 With shop insurance you would incur less of a financial hit should your outlet get targeted.

-This type of insurance covers your possessions and stock within your shop in the event of damage, theft, fire or loss.
+This type of insurance covers possessions and stock within your shop in the event of damage, theft, fire or loss.

-This type of insurance covers your possessions and stock within your shop in the event of damage, theft, fire or loss.
+This type of insurance covers possessions and stock within your shop in the event of damage, theft, fire or loss.

 The cost of shop insurance will vary depending on the logistics of your business.
 For example, the cost will take into account: